iikrllx/dotfiles-debian/README.md

 ```
 $ c-rename
 ```
-Renames all files to random names in current directory.
+Renames all files to random names in the current directory.
 For example:
 ```
 $ ls
 a.txt  b.txt  my-secrets.txt  secret.txt